 The window of opportunity

-The pandemic has created an opportunity to address fundamental issues that have been looming for years.
-But to thrive as the market recovers, agencies must take decisive action now.
+The pandemic has heightened the need to address fundamental issues that have been looming for years.
+But to thrive as the market recovers, you need to be decisive.

 Ask yourself – if not now, then when?
 Your competitors will be using this time wisely.